Inam Teja was part of the 2019 – 2020 AKFC International Youth Fellowship cohort and was placed with Accelerate Prosperity

 The challenge: An informed and committed global community is crucial to international development efforts.
 The majority of Canadians say that countries like Canada have a responsibility to help less wealthy nations, but less than half of Canadians say they are knowledgeable about global development – and only one in five donate to the cause.

-In Canada, we undertake a range of initiatives to engage and inform Canadians from coast-to-coast on critical global issues, and we mobilize the best of Canadian skills, expertise, and funds to build a more peaceful, prosperous, and pluralist future for all.
+Our solution: In Canada, we undertake a range of initiatives to engage and inform Canadians from coast-to-coast on critical global issues.
+From classroom resources to traveling exhibits, and from fundraising campaigns to international internship opportunities, we mobilize the best of our country’s skills, expertise, and funds to build a better future for all.

 - Civil Society

 - Early Childhood Development

 - Health and Nutrition

 Making the most of a ‘lost year’: Volunteer Inaara Jivraj reflects on a year of working and learning from home

 As a long-time volunteer for AKFC, Inaara is a prime example of driven and ambitious youth who look to the future with optimism and hope.